 I am driven by a strong interest to contribute to the development of a more sustainable society as well as a curiosity about microorganisms and their metabolic potential.
 My academic career started with studies in chemistry at Linköping University followed by a master in biotechnology at Uppsala University.

-My path as a researcher started with a dissertation (1996) at SLU in the field of biogas focusing on a unique group of organisms, the so-called syntrophic acetate oxidizing bacteria.
-Here I gained insight into the biogas process and all its benefits and possibilities and also knowledge of the difficult art of cultivating strict anaerobic organisms.
-The opportunity to combine applied and basic research attracted me to a research career and since 2012 I am Professor and collaboration specialist in bioenergy at SLU.
+My path as a researcher started with a dissertation (1996) at SLU in the field of biogas Here I gained insight into the biogas process and all its benefits and possibilities and also knowledge on the difficult art of cultivating strict anaerobic organisms.
+The opportunity to combine applied and basic research attracted me to a research career.
+During the period 2011-2020 I was appointed professor and collaboration specialist in bioenergy at SLU.
 These assignments gave the opportunity to build a large network for collaboration but also to expand and deepen my skills in anaerobic microbiology.

-Today I am professor in microbial biotechnology and lead a research group of approximately 10 people and work with researchers in Sweden and from international universities as well as with different actors outside the university, such as municipalities, breach organizations and farmers.
+Today I am professor in microbial biotechnology and lead a research group of approximately 10 people and work with researchers both at Swedish and international universities as well as with different actors outside the university, such as municipalities, branch organizations and farmers.

 My overall research interest is environmental biotechnology and the possibility to use anaerobic microbial processes for converting organic residual streams into valuable products, such as energy carriers, chemicals or feed.
 To achieve this goal, my laboratory operates different types of anaerobic bioprocesses, with mixed organism consortia or pure organism cultures.
 Isolation and characterization of new organisms, both bacteria and archaea, is also in focus.
 Many studies aim at generating basic knowledge to understand connections between microbial ecology and process function, but part of the research also has a more applied character and is often performed in collaboration with the industry.

 A strong research area is biogas production from different types of substrates.
 The research here aims to find solutions for optimized gas production with higher yield and improved process stability.
 Another research area is the digestate and various issues related to it´s use as fertilizers.
 Possibilities to link the biogas systems to other energy production systems (hydrogen, ethanol, etc.) or for production of other value products, such as organic acids, or feed, are also area of interest.
-The main part of my research in these areas is at SLU but also at Linköping University where I previously where employed as guest professor (2015-2020) and now continuously is engaged through the competence center in biogas (BRC)
+The main part of my research is accomplished at SLU but some work is also performed at Linköping University where I previously where employed as guest professor (2015-2020) and now continuously is engaged through the competence center in biogas (BRC)

 The microbial processes used for the production of different products in constructed bioreactors are also found in different natural environments.
-My knowledge in the field of anaerobic microbiology has therefore led to collaborative research in recent years dealing with, for example, methane emissions from cows and rice fields, linkage between human health and intestinal flora, deep biosphere methane and fiber turnover in dung bugs.
+My knowledge in the field of anaerobic microbiology has therefore led to collaborative research dealing with, for example, methane emissions from cows and rice fields, linkage between human health and intestinal flora and deep biosphere methane